ojsrb/portfolio/README.md

 Software developer, web designer, highschooler.
 This is my portfolio :)

-Made with SvelteKit and Tailwindcss 2025
+Made with SvelteKit and Tailwindcss in 2025

 [owenschmidt.pages.dev](owenschmidt.pages.dev)